 53. Make something with perler beads – A great reason to break out the iron (and maybe get some clothes ironed too!).

-54. Break open the jewelry making set and make some new bracelets and bobbles!
+54. Break open the jewelry making set your daughter got for Christmas and make some new bracelets and bobbles!

 55. Sensory bin – This is one of the best ways to keep little hands and imaginations busy!
 There are so many fillers: water beads, colored spaghetti noodles, rocks/pebbles, dry beans, water, pom poms/cotton balls, shredded paper.
 Use your imagination here momma!